SettleMint

 • transfer from the connected wallet

 When the allowance is too low, use Approve fee allowance from the confirmation screen.
-The approval flow selects the required spender, then the readiness check updates so you can submit the original workflow.
+The approval flow selects the required spender.
+Once approved, the readiness check updates so you can submit the original workflow.

 When an operator workflow charges a different wallet, such as minting to another recipient or burning another holder, that third-party wallet is not preflighted in the confirmation screen.
 Confirm the fee-token balance and allowance with that holder before submitting.